rayaneghilene/OpenELM-tests/README.md

 ## Usage
+The OpenELM models are using the llama-2-7b Tokenizer : ```meta-llama/Llama-2-7b-hf```

+You must request access to the model llama2: https://huggingface.co/meta-llama/Llama-2-7b-chat-hf

 The notebooks provided in this repo are straightforward, just clone the repo using the following:
 ```
 git clone https://github.com/rayaneghilene/OpenELM-tests.git